-The COVID-19 pandemic has highlighted that health equity is still not a reality.
-COVID-19 has unequally affected many racial and ethnic minority groups, putting them more at risk of getting sick and dying from COVID-19.
-Negative experiences are common to many people within these groups, and some social determinants of health (SDOH) have historically prevented them from having fair opportunities for economic, physical, and emotional health.
-In responding to COVID-19, we have worked with new partners who are organized around addressing health inequities and decreasing outcome disparities.
-Work with these partners has help us improve our understanding of the nature and causes of inequities and how to address them.
+Goal 6: Reduce health inequities and outcome disparities for rural and minority populations have historically prevented them from having fair opportunities for economic, physical, and emotional health.
+In responding to COVID-19, we have worked with new partners organized around addressing health inequities and decreasing outcome disparities.
+Working with these partners has helped us improve our understanding of the nature and causes of inequities and how to address them.
 This understanding and these partners will continue to be part of our approach to reducing health inequities and outcome disparities for rural and minority populations.